Ermukhamet Ertisbaev: Kazakh ambassador to Belarus and brief retirement

 On 24 November 2017, Ertisbaev was transferred as the Kazakh ambassador to Belarus.
 During his tenure, he took part in the November 2018 meeting of the Council of Permanent Plenipotentiary Representatives of the Commonwealth of Independent States to the statutory and other bodies of the Commonwealth in the CIS Executive Committee in Minsk where he outlined that Kazakhstan stands for an open migration with a removal of trade barriers and bringing citizens together within the CIS.
 Ertisbaev continued working as an ambassador in Belarus before eventually being relieved on 12 August 2019 by President Kassym-Jomart Tokayev.

 After returning to Kazakhstan from his diplomatic posts, Ertisbaev during his interview with Tengrinews, stated the decision in stepping down as a diplomat was primarily made on his own and that working without former president Nazarbayev would "not be easy" and instead "challenging in every way".
 Ertisbaev also revealed that he had initially planned to continue staying in his post until Belarusian President Alexander Lukashenko's planned visit to Kazakhstan in October 2019 and that he was thankful for Tokayev in "hastening" the return.
 During that time, Ertisbaev described himself in wanting to work as a "free expert" after reaching his retirement age and that his pension amounted to 178,000 tenge.

-Chairman of the People's Party (2022–present)
+Chairman of the People's Party (2022–2026)

 On 18 March 2022, it was revealed that Ertisbaev had joined the People's Party of Kazakhstan (QHP) in which party chairman Aiqyn Qongyrov assessed that Ertisbaev's position within the QHP would benefit the party and "whole Kazakhstan".
 Shortly beforehand, Ertisbaev had publicly criticised the QHP for "lacking activity" at a roundtable meeting.

 At the 19th People's Party of Kazakhstan Extraordinary Congress held on 28 March 2022, Ertisbaev was elected as the QHP chairman.

+Following several elections, on the extraordinary congress of the QHP of 27 June 2026, Ertisbaev resigned from the party chairmanship, and it was passed down to Nursultan Shokanov.
+Not long afterwards, the 2026 Kazakh legislative election took place, where the QHP received only 3.19% of the vote, losing its parliamentary representation.
+Ertisbaev announced his retirement from politics the day the preliminary election results were announced.